Casper Snow Mattress Review

 93 Pa/mm

-Firm pocket coils make up the spring layer of this mattress and help support the parts of your body, like the lumbar region for back sleepers, or shoulders and hips for side sleepers, that sink past the memory foam comfort layers.
-When combined with the soft foam layers above, this firm spring help results in a medium mattress overall.
+Firm pocket coils comprise the spring layer of this mattress, providing support to specific areas of the body, such as the lumbar region for back sleepers or the shoulders and hips for side sleepers, which sink past the memory foam comfort layers.
+When combined with the soft foam layers above, this firm spring results in a medium mattress overall.

 Foam Layer Resilience